-S&P/ASX 200 VIX
+S&P/ASX 200 VIX Index

-S&P/ASX 200 VIX levels and graph
+S&P/ASX 200 VIX Futures

 The S&P/ASX 200 VIX is primarily used as an indicator of investor sentiment and market expectations.
 A volatility index at relatively high levels generally implies a market expectation of very large changes in the S&P/ASX 200 over the next 30 days, while a relatively low volatility index value generally implies a market expectation of very little change.